List of Maltese football champions

 The Maltese football champions are the winners of the primary football competition in Malta, the Premier League.
 The league is contested on a round-robin system and the championship is awarded to the highest ranked team at the end of the season.
 Originally known as the First Division, it started with a disparate number of participating teams.
 Nowadays, it is contested by 14 teams.
 With a hiatus during the Second World War, the competition has been ever-present since its inception.

-Sliema Wanderers and Floriana are the most successful clubs with 26 titles each, while Hibernians are the current champions.
+Sliema Wanderers and Floriana are the most successful clubs with 26 titles each, while Ħamrun Spartans are the current champions.